top of page

 a series of six workshops to bring out the inner, often hidden poet

 Workshops begins with sharing work.
-The aim of the course is to equip poets with tools, develop confidence, and to safely try out
+The aim is to equip poets with tools, develop confidence, and to try out new things.
+We look at Audience, Rhyming, Metre & Rhythm; Imagery; Presentation: Voice.

-Homework is set and the session leader is available by email throughout the duration of the 6 weeks to comment privately on
+Homework is set and the session leader is available by email throughout the duration of the 6 weeks to comment privately on any work.
+Sessions are weekly, in person, for 1 - 1.5 hours, depending on numbers attending.

 *£150 for CoP members, membership is free.
+4 places min, 6 places max.

 workshop participants at Gilded Lily